“I want to separate from my husband.”

-If you are considering separating from your husband, here are 8 things you need to know:
+If you are thinking about separating from your husband and are wondering how to prepare for separation or what to do when separating from your husband, here are 10 things you need to know:

 1. Ground rules are important

-Ground rules are probably the last thing on your mind if you’re preparing to cast out on your own.
-However, having some ground rules in place can make the difference between whether you get what you need out of the separation or not.
+But having some ground rules in place while getting separated can make the difference between whether you get what you need out of the separation or not.

 You can be gentle while retaining good boundaries – if your spouse is being cruel or unreasonable, step away if you can.